rloot/ZOK/README.md

 # zok

-ZOK is a snakyJs utility that allows developers to express and validate the structure of their data in a reusable format.
+ZOK is a snakyJs utility that allows developers to express and validate the structure of their data in [zod](https://zod.dev/) schemas.

 ## Install
 ```